-If I subscribed to a music store and they asked me my three favorite types of music I would probably tick: Rock, Country & Electronic.
-What would happen is they would start sending me stuff about Muse, Keith Urban & Skrillex.
+If I subscribed to a music store and they ask me my three favorite types of music I would probably tick: Rock, Country & Electronic.
+What happens is they start sending me stuff about Muse, Keith Urban & Skrillex.
 Big fail as I don’t care for any of these acts at all.
 I bet they never send me anything about Boston, Gary Allan or Tangerine Dream.
 That makes sending me segmented stuff a bad idea as it puts me off the whole store.
 Matter of fact they put me off buying music altogether as they take the passion out of music for me.

 I want to make my own decisions.